legacysurvey/legacysurvey/pages/dr4/description.rst

 PSF
 ===

+??ADM is this the same for all of the Legacy Surveys?

 The Tractor makes use of the PSF on each individual exposure.
 The PSF for the individual exposures are first computed independently for each CCD using PSFEx, generating spatially-varying pixelized models.